Hi, I’m Nicholas Alan Yandell and welcome to my page!

 I’m a Portland, Oregon-based composer, musician, writer, & visual artist.
-Musically, he specializes in composing film scores, contemporary classical concert works, post-rock, and electronic music.
-He has composed or collaborated on a number of scores for short films and film projects and has had works performed by such artists as the Delgani String Quartet, cellist Marilyn De Olivera, the Iridescence Piano Flute Duo, the Madrona Viola Duo, and pianist Dianne Davies, as well as numerous other performances through Cascadia Composers (a chapter of NACUSA).
-In 2019, I had the honor of being one of the four composers commissioned by 45th Parallel to set the words of poet Micah Fletcher to music and got to perform with the Pyxis Quartet (and percussionist Sergio Carreno), the Delgani String Quartet, and Oregon Symphony cellist Marilyn De Olivera.
-He holds a Masters of Music Composition and a Bachelor of Music from Five Towns College in Dix Hills, NY, and has been named the 2020 Composer of the Year by the Oregon Music Teacher’s Association (OMTA).
+Musically, I specialize in composing film scores, contemporary classical concert works, post-rock, and electronic music.
+I’ve composed or collaborated on a number of scores for short films and film projects and have had the pleasure of having works performed by such artists as the Delgani String Quartet, cellist Marilyn De Olivera, the Iridescence Piano Flute Duo, the Madrona Viola Duo, and pianist Dianne Davies, as well as numerous other performances through Cascadia Composers (a chapter of NACUSA).
+In 2019, I had the honor of being one of the four composers commissioned by 45th Parallel to set the words of poet Micah Fletcher to music and got to perform with the Pyxis Quartet (and percussionist Sergio Carreno) at their: "I Spat in the Eye of Hate and Lived" concert.
+I also hold a Masters of Music Composition and a Bachelor of Music from Five Towns College in Dix Hills, NY, and have had the honor of being named the 2020 Composer of the Year by the Oregon Music Teacher’s Association (OMTA).

 I have also been creating works I refer in as “extant art”.
 The definition of Extant is: still in existence; surviving; not destroyed or lost.
 This is art that focuses on what remains after the surface of an object, person, or idea is stripped away, often layered with themes of catharsis and sanctification.
-Visually, this idea is expressed in the breaking down of images to their simple lines and shapes, adding limited, often stark, contrasting colors, and backgrounds that interact with the images.
+In the visual art realm, this idea is expressed in the breaking down of images to their simple lines and shapes, adding limited, often stark, contrasting colors, and backgrounds that interact with the images.
 The most recent set of self-portraits focuses on the substance of self after the erosion of the physical and emotional surface.
 As with nearly every concept I take on, I've been exploring this in the musical and verbals mediums as well.